isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

+The problem arise if a reference or raw pointer is obtained from an aliased smart pointer which is then inadvertently reset or reassigned from down a call chain.

-Violating this rule is the number one cause of losing reference counts and finding yourself with a dangling pointer.
+When it comes to smart pointers, violations of this rule are the number one cause of lost reference counts and dangling pointers.
-Functions should prefer to pass raw pointers and references down call chains.
-At the top of the call tree where you obtain the raw pointer or reference from a smart pointer that keeps the object alive.
-You need to be sure that the smart pointer cannot inadvertently be reset or reassigned from within the call tree below.

 ##### Note

 To do this, sometimes you need to take a local copy of a smart pointer, which firmly keeps the object alive for the duration of the function and the call tree.
+It is then safe to pass references or raw pointers obtained from the local copy.

 ##### Example